tabdelaal/scRNAseq_Benchmark/README.md

 #### Adding the tools
 1. Add a wrapper script to the `Scripts/` folder.
-   1. Make sure the wrapper script is named exactly the same as the tool will be in the input tool_list.
+   1. Make sure the wrapper script is named exactly the same way as the tool will be in listed in the config file.
 Ending in the appropriate extension for the used language: `.R` for R and `.py` for python.
 1. Add a conda environment YAML to the `environments/` folder.
-   1. Make sure the YAML file contains the `name` field, the value should be exactly the same as the name of the tool will be in the input tool_list.
+   1. Make sure environment YAML is named exactly the same way as the tool will be in listed in the config file.
+Ending with the `.yml` extension.
-   2. Make sure the environment YAML end in the `.yml` extension.
-   3. Make sure that the environment contains all dependencies for both the tool itself and the wrapper script.
+   1. Make sure that the environment contains all dependencies for both the tool itself and the wrapper script.

 #### Rebuild the Docker image